How To Get Dual Citizenship: Key Takeaways

 Anyone who meets the requirements for naturalization in the U.S. may apply to become a citizen.
 However, you should check with the Embassy or Consulate in your country of origin to determine if you can have dual citizenship.

-No, you do not have to renounce your current citizenship(s) to become a U.S. citizen through naturalization.
+No, you don’t have to renounce your current citizenship(s) to become a U.S. citizen through naturalization.
 The U.S. allows you to maintain your existing citizenship(s).

 You can apply for U.S. citizenship at any time, provided you meet the naturalization eligibility requirements.
 Typically, this happens after you have had your Green Card for three years (after marriage to a U.S. citizen) or for five years in any other case.